Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

 It is important to note that the open part of Conjecture~\ref{conj:bodirsky_pinsker} is only the consequence of polynomial-time tractability: the negation of the first item does yield the satisfaction of the pseudo-Siggers identity by a theorem due to Barto and Pinsker~\cite{barto_pinsker_journal}.
-It is even equivalent to it for \emph{model-complete cores}~\cite[Theorem~1.3]{barto2019equations}: an $\omega$-categorical model-complete core is a template $\struct{A}$ whose endomorphisms preserve all orbits of $\Aut(\struct{A})$; it exists for all CSPs with an $\omega$-categorical template and is unique up to isomorphism~\cite{bodirsky2007cores}.
+It is even equivalent to it for \emph{model-complete cores}~\cite[Thm.~1.3]{barto2019equations}: an $\omega$-categorical model-complete core is a template $\struct{A}$ whose endomorphisms preserve all orbits of $\Aut(\struct{A})$; an $\omega$-categorical model-complete core exists for all CSPs with an $\omega$-categorical template and is unique up to isomorphism~\cite{bodirsky2007cores}.